 - Demoted to Extra: Despite appearing prominently in the intro, and having a fairly large roll near the beginning of the series.
 By the time Marda B's good side assembles a group 'chosen' players to square off against his dark half.
 Bull has been frozen in stone like every other extra on the show.
-This happens to him gradually in the manga as well, most notably to his "evil"/berserker" side.
+This happens to him gradually in the manga as well, doubly so for his recessive "evil"/berserker" side.

 - Face of a Thug: For his red-headed personality.